 To Apply, Submit All Four (4) Parts:

-- A statement of your interest in injury research, career goals, skills you bring to the internship, and a summary of your previous research or practice experiences, including injury background (500 words or less)
+- A statement of your interest in injury research, career goals, skills you bring to the assistantship, and a summary of your previous research or practice experiences, including injury background (500 words or less)

 - Your current resume or curriculum vitae

-- Two Letters of Recommendation (one from your academic advisor and one from a faculty or research supervisor)
+- Two letters of recommendation (one from your academic advisor and one from a faculty or research supervisor)

-Timing is to be determined.
+Applications are due March 31, 2014, for funding in Fall 2014.
 Watch this page for further announcements or join our mailing list to be notified of funding opportunities.